 Silva filed a lawsuit in federal court shortly thereafter.
 He argued that the public university punished him on the basis of his constitutionally protected speech.

 In order to defend the university’s decision, the state argued for a dramatically narrow interpretation of the First Amendment.
 In its summary judgement memo, the state argued that a professors’ speech enjoys zero constitutional protection unless it addresses matters of “public concern.”

 U.S. District Judge Shane Devine rejected the state’s argument and ruled that the First Amendment protected Silva’s comments.
 Judge Devine found that the university punished Silva “simply because six adult students found his choice of words to be outrageous.”
 He proceeded to quote the Supreme Court in NAACP v.
 Clairborne Hardware Co., writing,

 “‘Outrageousness’ in the area of political and social discourse has an inherent subjectiveness about it which would allow a jury to impose liability on the basis of the jurors’ tastes or views, or perhaps on the basis of their dislike of a particular expression.
 An “outrgeousness” standard thus runs afoul of our longstanding refusal to allow damages to be awarded because the speech in question may have an adverse emotional impact on the audience.”

 Accordingly, Judge Devine found “the application of the [University System of New Hampshire] Sexual Harassment Policy to Silva’s classroom statements violates the First Amendment.”
 He ordered the school to reinstate Silva and even found that the individuals and administrators who served on the hearing board should be held personally liable for their clear violation of Silva’s rights.

-The school was initially eager to appeal the district court’s ruling, but before before long, it agreed to settle the case.
-Silva was permanently reinstated to his position and received back-pay for the period that he was suspended.
+The school initially wanted to appeal the district court’s ruling, but before before long, it agreed to settle the case.
+Silva was permanently reinstated to his position and received back-pay for the period of his suspension.